-Let’s discuss each of these in turn to help you defeat Android popups.
+Let’s discuss each of these in turn to help you defeat Android popup ads.

-If the sites you visit serve you popup ads regularly, or worse yet their ads use dark patterns to trick you into clicking on them, you can turn them off or disable them with a few methods.
+If the sites you visit serve popup ads regularly, you can turn them off or disable them with a few methods.

 Since Chrome is the default Android browser and you probably use it often, it makes sense to disable popups there first.
 Tweaking a quick setting will completely disable popups.
-To change it, open Chrome and touch the three-dot Menu button.
-Select Settings.
-Then, navigate to Site settings.
+To locate it, open Chrome and touch the three-dot Menu button.
+Select Settings, then navigate to Site settings.

-In this menu, you’ll see a list of properties that affect how websites interact with your device.
-Tap the Popups entry and make sure the slider is set to the off (gray) position.
+In this menu, you’ll see a list of properties that affect how websites can interact with your device.
+Tap the Pop-ups and redirects entry and make sure the slider is set to the off (gray) position.
 Chrome will prevent popups, as well as sites redirecting you to places you don’t want to go.

-If this doesn’t solve your problem for some reason, another step you can take to stop popups in Chrome is enabling Chrome’s data saver mode.
-While its primary intention is reducing the amount of mobile data you use to view websites, turning this on also strips some unnecessary elements from web sites.
+If this doesn’t solve your problem for some reason, another step you can take is enabling Chrome’s data saver mode.
+While its primary intention is reducing the amount of mobile data you use to view websites, turning this on also strips some unnecessary elements from pages.
 To enable it, visit Menu > Settings > Data Saver and flip the slider On.

 Popups aren’t vital to viewing a page’s content, of course.
-Enabling this setting may cause some websites to look strange, but you can decide whether that’s worth the cleaner experience.
+Enabling this setting may cause some websites to look strange, but you can decide whether that’s worth the better experience.

-We’ve figured out how to stop popups from appearing in your browser, but what about popups that occur when you’re using other apps or just browsing your home screen?
+We’ve figured out how to stop popups from appearing in your browser.
+But what about ads popping up on your phone when you’re using other apps or just navigating around your home screen?

 Popups in a Particular App

-If you see popups when you’re playing a certain game or using an app, chances are that the current app is the culprit.
+If you see popups when you’re using a certain game or app, chances are that the current app is the culprit.
 In those cases, you have to decide whether the app is still worth using despite the ads.
 Ads help developers make money from free apps, but you might not want to put up with intrusive popups.

-To stop popups ads inside an app, you can purchase the Pro or ad-free versions of the app.
-You’ll usually find these as an in-app purchase, though they’re occasionally a separate download on Google Play or as an in-app purchase.
+To stop popups ads inside an app, you can often purchase the Pro or ad-free versions of the app.
+You’ll usually find these as an in-app purchase, though they’re occasionally a separate download on Google Play.
 Unfortunately, not every developer offers these.

 Aside from rooting your device, the only way to block popups inside an app is to stop using it.
-You can put your phone in airplane mode to stop ads in any app or game, but that won’t do much if it requires internet access.
+You can put your phone in airplane mode to stop ads in any app or game, but that won’t work if it requires internet access to play.

 Popups From Unknown Sources

-Popups that appear when you’re using another app are awful and annoying.
-With this problem, half the battle is figuring out what app is displaying popups .
+Popups that appear even when you’re using a different app are awful.
+With this problem, half the battle is figuring out what Android app is displaying popups .

-Dime-a-dozen apps like system cleaners and wallpaper collections are often filled with ads and could be your problem.
-Check recent reviews for apps you’re not sure about and see if other users have complained of popups.
+Some categories of apps, like system cleaners, wallpaper collections, and flashlights, are often filled with ads and could be your problem.
+Check the recent reviews for apps you’re not sure about and see if other users have complained of popups.
 Uninstall any problematic apps and see if the popups persist.